About Parent Abuse

 While the peak age has been assumed to be between 13 and 15 years old (Family Lives Report 2011), parents with significantly younger children, including 4 year olds upwards, are now seeking help.
 Parents often delay coming forward because it is initially confused with “normal” child or adolescent behaviour, so it is more helpful to think of it as an ongoing situation, not a one-off incident, which may escalate to extreme and life threatening abuse.
 Figures differ for the level of incidence, and the numbers regularly quoted are that between 5 and 15% of families with adolescents experience levels of behaviour considered abusive.
 Because statistics have been gathered in a variety of ways, sometimes from other studies altogether, and often from self reported samples, it has been suggested that the true figure is more likely to be around 2 – 4% (Eddie Gallagher) for serious ongoing difficulties, though others believe the numbers we have represent only the tip of the iceberg.
 The figure for adoptive families is accepted to be significantly higher, because of the early trauma experiences of the children concerned.

-The most common victims are thought to be mothers, and the most common abusers, sons; but fathers and daughters are also very much involved.
+It seems that violence is most commonly directed towards the mother, and those causing harm are most often sons; but fathers and daughters are also very much involved.
 There is no one cause, but many correlations have been identified, including past domestic violence, substance use by the adolescent, disorganised family life, and also a sense of over-entitlement in the young person.
 Once the full picture is seen, there may well be a link with trauma of some kind in the young person’s life.
 Often, a youngster’s involvement in the criminal justice system may be the first indication that things are going wrong at home, as it has been very difficult for parents to even name the problem, let alone seek or find help.

 Child to parent violence and abuse has been identified as a problem across the globe.
 The last ten – fifteen years have similarly seen wide interest in research, in the raising of awareness and in the development of specific support programmes for parents or families to overcome their difficulties and learn to live in peace once more.